 - Cauliflower Rice- A low-carb alternative that keeps the meal light while still pairing beautifully with the sauce.

-- Noodles- Rice noodles or soba noodles tossed lightly with sesame oil make a hearty, satisfying base for the chicken.
+- Garlic Noodles- Rice noodles or soba noodles tossed lightly with sesame oil make a hearty, satisfying base for the chicken.

 Ingredients